Samuel36Sousa/COMP2430/README.md

 2. Minigame Bug ->
-   - When the player is in the minigame, if the player loses, switches to the home screen, then hatches the egg again in that order, switching back to the minigame will result in a softlock where the game assumes the player has already lost and will become stuck in an infinite loop.
+   - When the player is in the minigame, if the player loses, switches to the home screen, then hatches the egg again in that order, switching back to the minigame will result in a soft-lock where the game assumes the player has already lost and will become stuck in an infinite loop.

 #### -----------------------------